 - Except for certain de minimis exemptions, all admitted insurers writing residential property insurance in Florida, including Citizens Property Insurance Corporation, are required by Section 215.555, Florida Statutes, to obtain FHCF reimbursement coverage. - The FHCF reimburses each participating insurer for a portion of its hurricane losses under residential policies.
 The insurer has the option of selecting a coverage percentage of 45%, 75%, or 90%. - An insurer's FHCF reimbursement coverage is triggered after it meets its retention (the functional equivalent of a deductible).
-For the contract year that began on June 1, 2015 and ends on May 31, 2016, the aggregate retention for all participating insurers is \$6.9 billion.
-Aggregate retention for the contract year beginning on June 1, 2016 is projected to be \$7.0 billion.
+For the contract year that began on June 1, 2016 and ends on May 31, 2017, the aggregate retention for all participating insurers is approximately \$7.0 billion.
+Aggregate retention for the contract year beginning on June 1, 2017 is projected to be approximately \$7.0 billion.
 Once an insurer's losses exceed its share of the aggregate industry retention, it triggers coverage.
 It is not a requirement that aggregate insurer losses exceed the aggregate industry retention prior to that insurer being eligible for FHCF reimbursement. - The maximum obligation of the FHCF for a given contract year is specified by statute.
 The current maximum is \$17 billion.
-Each insurer's reimbursement coverage is limited to its share of the \$17 billion maximum obligation. - An insurer's reimbursement premium, retention, and coverage limit are based on its total insured values by ZIP code as of June 30, which must be reported by each insurer annually by September 1 of each year. - The claims-paying resources of the FHCF include: - o Reimbursement premiums: cash available from current and past accumulation of reimbursement premiums and investment income.
+Each insurer's reimbursement coverage is limited to its share of the \$17 billion maximum obligation. - An insurer's reimbursement premium, retention, and coverage limit are based on its total insured values by ZIP code as of June 30, which must be reported by each insurer annually by September 1 of each year. - The claims-paying resources of the FHCF include: - Reimbursement premiums: cash available from current and past accumulation of reimbursement premiums and investment income.
 The cash balance is used before any of the other claims-paying resources are used.
-The FHCF collected approximately \$1.2 billion in reimbursement premium, net of expenses, mitigation and debt service, from participating insurers for the 2015-2016 contract year and the total preliminary cash balance as of December 31, 2015 was \$12.7 billion.
-The FHCF is projected to collect \$1.2 billion in reimbursement premium, net of expenses, mitigation and debt service, for the 2016-2017 contract year and the total projected cash balance as of December 31, 2016 is \$13.8 billion.
+The FHCF collected approximately \$1.03 billion in reimbursement premium, net of expenses and debt service, from participating insurers for the 2016-2017 contract year and the total preliminary cash balance as of December 31, 2016 was \$13.8 billion.
+The FHCF is projected to collect over \$1.1 billion in reimbursement premium, net of expenses and debt service, for the 2017-2018 contract year and the total projected cash balance as of December 31, 2017 is \$14.9 billion.

-- o Proceeds from pre-event financing: the FHCF currently has \$2 billion in proceeds from the Series 2013A pre-event bond issue, but only \$1.5 billion will be available for the 2016 season as \$500 million matures on July 1, 2016.
-The FHCF and its financial services team is working on the projected issuance of \$1.2 billion of Series 2016A pre-event bonds that is expected to price and close in February 2016 and will be available for the 2016 and subsequent seasons. - o Proceeds from any post-event debt: post-event debt is repaid from emergency assessments on most Florida property and casualty premiums of both admitted and non-admitted lines of business (the exceptions are workers' compensation, medical malpractice, accident and health, and federal flood insurance).
+- Proceeds from pre-event financing: the FHCF currently has \$2.7 billion in preevent bond proceeds consisting of \$1.5 billion of Series 2013A pre-event bonds and \$1.2 billion of Series 2016A pre-event bonds. - Proceeds from any post-event debt: post-event debt is repaid from emergency assessments on most Florida property and casualty premiums of both admitted and non-admitted lines of business (the exceptions are workers' compensation, medical malpractice, accident and health, and federal flood insurance).
 Post-event resources could also include funds from assessments levied without the issuance of post-event debt.
 The maximum assessment percentage is 6% with respect to any one contract year's losses and 10% with respect to all contract years' losses combined.
-No such post-event debt is outstanding and therefore there are currently no assessments. - o Risk transfer: recoverables from reinsurance and other risk transfer products.
-The FHCF purchased \$1 billion of reinsurance for the first time ever for the 2015 season.
-No such risk transfer products are in place as of the date of this report for the 2016 season.
+No such post-event debt is outstanding and therefore there are currently no assessments. - Risk transfer: recoverables from reinsurance and other risk transfer products.
+The FHCF purchased \$1 billion of reinsurance for the first time ever for the 2015 season and again in the amount of \$1 billion for the 2016 season.
+No such risk transfer products are in place as of the date of this report for the 2017 season.